How to correctly use task lighting in the home

 Whilst often an overlooked aspect when refurbishing a room or work place.
 Task lighting is in fact an important part of the design and function of a room.
-Task lighting does exactly that, it gives a focused and direct light onto a particular task area.
+Task lighting does exactly that, it gives a correctly focused and direct light onto a particular task area.
 The direct beam of light highlights a specific area such as a computer desk, kitchen worktop, bedroom dresser, reading nook or bathroom sink area.
 Task lighting is key to avoid eyestrain.
 Using one main source of light isn’t effective.
 This type of light will only give one wash of illumination over the whole of the space.
 But it doesn’t light specific areas that may need a stronger or brighter illumination.
 That’s were task lighting comes in.

 Task lighting shouldn’t be confused with actual task lamps.
 Although one of the main fixtures used for task lighting.
 There are many different styles of lights that can be considered for the role of task lighting.
 Including pendants, under cabinet lights, wall lights and down-lights.
 These styles of lighting are usually adjustable such as swing arm desk lamps or angled floor lamps.

 Kitchen and office spaces are the two main rooms in a home that will require the most task lighting.
 However, every room will need some sort of task lighting.
 Whether it be a reading corner lamp in the lounge or a bedside wall light in the bedroom.

 To get the most out of your task lights we advise you follow some simple rules:

 - Lights should be correctly located to the task not in front of it.
 Keep them facing downwards to avoid the brightness of the light glaring into your eyes.

 - The lamp should never be directed in the line of sight.
 They should be located above the head and towards the task at hand.
 Take care if you have metallic or glass surfaces as this may reflect the light up into the eye.
 The same rule applies if there is a TV in the room.